tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 5/week 5.md

 For example, 17 ≡ 5 (mod 12) because when you divide 17 and 5 by 12, they both leave a remainder of 5.
 Also, 17 -5 = 12, which is divisible by 12.

 ##### Performing Operations with Congruences:

+One of the greatest strengths of modular arithmetic is that it lets us perform addition, subtraction, and multiplication in a manner consistent with how we manipulate equations.